 As a former Chief Executive of a charity, Sara has over 26 years experience of working at management and senior management level in the third sector, with a variety of small local and large national charities.
 These include Mencap and The British Red Cross Society.

 As well as paid work Sara has offered her skills on a voluntary basis to charities and has sat on voluntary management committees, including as Chair.
-Most recently she has been a volunteer for the Cardiff Foodbank and with Young Enterprise as a mentor to young people in school who have set up a business.
 Sara firmly believes in the value of mentoring and coaching and does pro bono work in this field.
 She is a Fellow of the RSA (Royal Society for the encouragement of Arts, Manufacture and Commerce).